 Your puppy or dog must recognize and respect ALL humans.
 As such, humans ALWAYS have the right to give and take away food.

-The best way to establish your leadership, is to get your puppy or dog, into a positive reinforcement, punishment-free obedience program, where YOU will learn how to become ALPHA!
+The best way to establish your leadership is to get your puppy or dog, into positive reinforcement, punishment-free obedience program, where YOU will learn how to become ALPHA!
 You will elevate yourself in your dog’s mind.

 Should your puppy or dog shows signs of aggression, nip it in the bud IMMEDIATELY!

 · Feed the most aggressive dog last.

 · Make them “earn” their meals by following a command before putting the food down.

 · Feed them by hand, chunk by chunk – so he associates yours is the hand that provides the food that feeds him – your scent on the food, will make him think you have eaten first.

 · If they feed too aggressively, stop the feeding!